bilzard/aws-sam-localstack-example/README.md

 };
 ```

-The original anonymous function still hard to test, but the new funciton `parseMailHeader` is easy to test, because you can give the dependency (s3) from outside of the function.
+The lambdaHander function's test is still difficult as local, but parseMailHeader function is locally testable.

-Now you can write the test code as below:
+You can write test code as follows:

 ```js
 const AWS = require('aws-sdk');